-There are many types and styles of handles including turned wood, plastic and stainless steel.
+There are many types and styles of handles made of a variety of materials.
 It is important to carefully choose the type of handle to use on a project as your choice can either enhance or spoil the look of a project.

-While selecting handles for a project is a matter of personal preference, it is also important to consider the type of long term use they will be subjected to and choose handles that will stand up to years of pushing and pulling.
+Selecting handles is partly a matter of personal preference once you've narrowed it down to the best type for their use - many need to stand up to years of pushing and pulling.